bhmj/pg-api/README.md

 1. query is parsed and matching `Method` is found in the config file
 3. SQL query is built based on query params and using calling convention
-4. DB query is excecuted
+4. DB query is executed
 5. [preprocessing](#preprocessing--postprocessing) is executed if any item found in `Enhance` section
 6. **Finalizing** SQL query is built based on query params and using calling convention
-7. DB query is excecuted **with the ID received from the step 4**
+7. DB query is executed **with the ID received from the step 4**
 8. Postprocessing is executed in the background (if defined)

 ## Query parts